Trello vs. Monday.com: A feature-by-feature comparison

 In the name of collaboration, Trello offers pretty basic functionalities and lacks real-time collaboration tools.
 It allows you to create cards (tasks) on boards, set due dates on cards, and use @mentions to grab someone’s attention on cards.
 You can even comment on these cards to ask for updates, ask questions, and share feedback.

 Monday.com, on the other hand, gets an edge over Trello with its slightly more advanced collaboration capabilities.
 Along with mentioning team members in comments like Trello, you can utilize whiteboard discussions to collaborate with team members.
-Users can also use the activity feed widget to keep track of the team’s activity in real-time.
+Users can also use the activity feed widget to track the team’s real-time activity.

 4. Integrations

 Trello offers 200+ integrations called power-ups to extend its functionality beyond its existing tech stack.
-Some of these include Slack, Google Drive, Gmail, Basecamp, Zoom, ClickUp, etc. These add-ons are not limited to any specific plan but are even available on the free plan.
+These include Slack, Google Drive, Gmail, Basecamp, Zoom, ClickUp, etc. These add-ons are not limited to any specific plan but are available on the free plan.

 Monday.com supports 72+ integrations with apps such as Google Drive, Microsoft Excel, Microsoft Teams, Zoom, Google Calendar, Shopify, PipeDrive, Microsoft OneDrive, etc. The integration actions, however, vary as you move up the pricing plans, with no integration action available in the free and basic plan.